-Expats will find that banking, money and taxes in Romania are relatively straightforward.
+Managing banking, money and taxes in Romania is a relatively straightforward process.
 There are a number of options when it comes to managing expat finances in Romania, with both local and international banks operating in the country.

 Currency in Romania